bishopdynamics/aml-imgpack/README.md

 Resource packer/unpacker for Amlogic Logo image files, updated for python3

-About bootup.bmp
+Image Format
 ----------------

-Make sure you respect the original image sizes and depth, or else u-boot might get confused.
+Make sure you respect the original image depth, or else u-boot might get confused.

+Images will always be centered when shown on the screen, so you can make actual images only as large as necessary, however you cannot make images larger than the screen resolution.

 For instance, here are some example images from Spotify Car Thing (superbird):
 ```bash